 Where an activity is intended to be carried out under s331 of the RMA and it has permitted activity standards set in a rule or regulation, we would encourage land owners and occupiers to use the permitted activity standards as guidance to minimise and reduce environmental effects, where possible.
-The rules of the Regional Resource Management Plan can be found here.
+Read the rules of the Regional Resource Management Plan.

 S331B will apply for some recovery activities that are required for plantation forestry management and harvesting purposes.
 Where the Resource Management (National Environmental Standard for Plantation Forestry) Regulations 2017 (NESPF) applies, activities can be carried out as a permitted activity, even if the permitted activity standards cannot be met, provided the s331B test can be met (see checklist here).
 Again, we would encourage land owners and occupiers to use the permitted activity standards as a guide to work towards to reduce environmental effects as much as possible.